-The State of Arizona is managing its state land grazing leases primarily for the benefit of ranchers, not the state’s public schools – as federal law requires.
+The State of Arizona is managing its state land grazing leases primarily for the benefit of ranchers, not the state’s public schools – as is required by federal law.

 Arizona acquired its state lands as a result of the 1910 Enabling Act that Congress passed to help the territories of Arizona and New Mexico become states.
 This law gave the states millions of acres of federal land solely “for the support of common schools.”